HorizenOfficial/evm-documentation/docs/integrations.md

 * **Name** - The user-defined contract name.
 * **Contract Type** - The type of smart contract deployed.
 In this example, the contract type was selected from the thirdweb Explore page.
 * **Network** - The network name that the contract was deployed on.
-The network name was defined during connecting thirdweb to a wallet.
+The network name was defined when connecting thirdweb to a wallet.

 * **Contract Address** - The address assigned to your deployed contract.
 This field allows for copying the address to the clipboard.

 You can click on any field to display the contract’s **Overview** page.
 In this example, the *GOSURF Token* is displayed.